Agent Class — Deep Dive¶

 )

-LLM Configuration¶
+LLM Parameters¶

-Additional parameters passed directly to LiteLLM's acompletion function.
+Additional parameters passed to the LLM API:

 Agent(